 If your greenhouse already gets a good amount of natural sunlight, you may not need your LEDs to do all the heavy lifting.
 This is where supplemental lighting comes in.
 These lights are designed to work alongside the sun, filling in the gaps on overcast days or extending "daylight" hours during shorter winter months to keep production on schedule.
 Using LEDs as a supplemental source gives you precise control over your growing environment, ensuring your plants receive a consistent amount of light every single day, year-round.
 This strategy is key for commercial operations that need to hit production targets regardless of the season.
 It’s a core part of maintaining your greenhouse’s environmental controls and guaranteeing a predictable harvest.

-How to Choose the Right LED Grow Lights for Your Greenhouse
+How to Choose the Right LED Grow Light for Your Greenhouse

 Choosing the right LED grow lights for your commercial greenhouse feels like a huge decision, because it is.
 This investment directly impacts your plant health, yield, and operational costs.
 But it doesn't have to be overwhelming.
 By breaking it down into a few key steps, you can confidently select a lighting system that sets your operation up for success.
 Let's walk through how to calculate your power needs, match the light spectrum to your plants, and map out your installation for perfect coverage.